 Draw the skin pattern

-Once the seeds are drawn, we will draw the characteristic pattern of the watermelon.
+Once the seeds are drawn, we will draw the fruit patterns of the watermelon.

-First, draw a single line in thicker, darker green along the skin.
+First, draw a single line in thick, dark green along the skin.

 Once a single line is drawn, you can use a fine brush to add irregular shapes to create a watermelon pattern.